ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-A Legendary Interview Question: What is the Maximum Length of An Array in Nodejs? - <a href="https://medium.com/frontend-canteen/a-legendary-interview-question-what-is-the-maximum-length-of-an-array-in-nodejs-f7299a485f84" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js is Not Single-Threaded - <a href="https://medium.com/@tkachenko.hello/node-js-is-not-single-threaded-1383594dbd17" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shuai Li`**
+✍️ **posted by `Tkachenko Evgeny`**

-<blockquote>If the interviewer asks you the question in the title, what’s your answer?</blockquote>
+<blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>

-<h3>4.
-AWS Lambda Gotchas and Reminders — NodeJS - <a href="https://medium.com/@veyselsahin/aws-lambda-gotchas-and-reminders-nodejs-7a684ac5cf48" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. 🚀 Mastering DynamoDB Table Creation and Utilities for Next.js & Node.js Developers - <a href="https://medium.com/@iamranawaqas100/mastering-dynamodb-table-creation-and-utilities-for-next-js-node-js-developers-a40529416057" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Veysel Şahin`**
+✍️ **posted by `Rana waqas`**

-<blockquote>Hello, I usually like to keep notes for myself for the future.
-It’s unbelievable how little time has been spent on such notes and how much…</blockquote>
+<blockquote>DynamoDB, Amazon’s highly scalable NoSQL database service, is a go-to solution for modern developers.
+But let’s be real — manually…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>